DataScientistsNetwork2017/datascientistsnetwork2017.github.io/_posts/2017-8-29-Recommender-System-and-Case-Studies.md

 Case Studies
 ---

-* Application in Human Resource Management: match job seekers and employers
+* Application in Human Resource Management: generate personalized recommendations of candidates and jobs to match job seekers and employers

 Reference
 ---